Skip to main content

 When I met Lina, I knew right away that we had a strange camaraderie.
 She was prickly, yes, but she wasn’t heartless.
 She found humour in the town’s collective woes, her dark eyes rolling as she described the dating app horror stories her friends regularly shared with her.

 We began meeting up at Cuppa Haven, a café tucked between an old bookshop and a bakery, for what I called our “Loneliness Anonymous” meetings.
-Between sips of our drink of the day—usually some concoction that tasted like chocolate with a hint of regret—we’d talk about the epidemic and why neither of us wanted to “join the cult of romance,” as Lina put it.
+Between sips of our drink of the day—usually some concoction that tasted like chocolate with a hint of regret—we would talk about the epidemic and why neither of us wanted to “join the cult of romance,” as Lina put it.

 “Why do you think people can’t stand to be alone?” she asked, stirring her tea so vigorously it threatened to spill over.